remahmoud/react-with-swc/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you have an idea for a new feature or want to fix a bug, please open an issue or submit a pull request.

 ### Creating A Pull Request